shpongledsummer/atmospheric-weather-card/README.md

 ## Adding Buttons

-You can embed buttons (or any other Home Assistant cards) directly inside this card using the `custom_cards` feature.
+You can embed buttons (or any other Home Assistant card) directly inside this card using the `custom_cards` feature.
 To see how to set this up and view the available layout options, check out the **Custom Cards** block in the [Configuration](#configuration) section.

 <br>